outranker/golang-basics/go2/notes.md

    each character can be 1 bytes or up to 4 bytes. since len() function doesn't count how many characters in string, we need to use some other package to count how many characters in string. unicode/utf8 package has RuneCountInString function and it returns the number of characters in string
+9. (14.) iota
+   iota is a built-in constant generator which generates ever increasing numbers when constants are declared in batch we can use iota. it starts with 0 and increases by one for succeeding constants. we can also use blank identifier to skip some values
+10. (17.) printf
+    we need to add \n for printf. it doesn't add new line like println
+    %s for string
+    %q for string, shows with quotes
+    %d for integer
+    %f for float -> %.0f means precision, %.1f, %.2f ...
+    %t for bool
+    %T for integer, float64, bool, string
+    %v for any value
+    there is some called argument indexing. imagine we have use multiple verbs in printf but we only use 2 variables. for printf to work we have to provide equal number of verbs but in this case since many verbs point to same variable we can use argument indexes to call them. btw indexes start with 1, not with 0. keep that in mind